FranGomezVenegas/TRFE-ComponentsV1/user-profile/README.md

 - Adapted to model 2.1 - credsChecker in new place.
 - check, notify and stop when the new X value was not entered prior to click the button to perform the action

+## Versioning track

+v0.0.2 compatible with new credentials dialog artifact